-\subsection{Resonant regime}
+\subsubsection{Resonant regime}

-In the resonant regime with respect to $m_{X}v\leq m_{Y}$ and $\alpha_{D}m_{X}\geq m_{Y}$, the DM scattering cross section is obtained either via solving the Schrodinger equation in terms of a partial wave analysis, or described by an analytic approximation for the s-wave scattering cross section which is valid in certain resonant regime.
-To serve our purpose, it is sufficient to adopt the latter one \cite{Tulin:2013teo}
+In the resonant regime with respect to $m_{X}v\leq m_{Y}$ and $\alpha_{D}m_{X}\geq m_{Y}$, the DM scattering cross section is obtained either via solving the Schrodinger equation in terms of a partial wave analysis, or described by an analytic approximation for the s-wave scattering cross section being valid in certain resonant regime.
+Here it is sufficient to adopt the latter one \cite{Tulin:2013teo}

 where

 with

 and $\kappa\approx 1.6$.